jedypod/open-display-transform/display-transforms/opendrt/docs/opendrt-release-notes.md

 # Release Notes

+## OpenDRT v1.1.0b45: Big rewrite after 44 beta versions of testing and refinements.

+Generally, redesign many aspects to improve smoothness and rework some problematic and over-complicated design choices.

+- Brilliance: Now split into pre-tonescale and post-tonescale brilliance adjustments.
+This improves smoothness and makes folding less likely than with the previous design.
+- Purity Compression: Complete redesign.
+Remove second norm and tonescale previously used for purity compression control.
+Now use tonescale as a base purity compression factor and limit that in different ways.
+Add checkbox to completely disable purity compression if desired for some reason.
+- Mid Purity: Simplify design overall design.
+Modify parameter space to have controls for intensity range and purity range (strength), instead of an ambiguous strength control.
+- Hue Shift RGB: now using a separate hue extraction, so R is more oriented towards orange and B is more oriented towards Cyan.
+Expose range controls for these as well as it might be creatively desireable to have blue hueshift affect more of the intensity range for example.
+- Look Presets: Refine all presets.
+Default preset is gone.
+Base preset is gone (moved to initial state of "StickShift Mode" for the tinkerers).
+New look presets: Arriba, Sylvan, Dystopic, Aery.
+See tooltip description for more information.
+- Tonescale Presets: Misc tweaks and fixes to all tonescale presets.
+Lock Display Grey Luminance to 10 nits on all so that they are more easily comparable.
+- Creative Whitepoint: Add cooler D75 and D93 creative whitepoints and integrate them into the DCI display encoding presets.
+- Purity Compress Low: rename to Purity Softclip and expose CMY sliders for more control.
+- Contrast Low: remove per-channel functionality.
+Location is now down in the same section as the rest of the tonescale functions and complexity is significantly reduced.
+Same look can more or less be achieved using mid purity low adjustments, and smoothness is improved.
+Tonescale is not completely independent from "color" adjustment.
+And at the same time intimately tied to the look, because a normal looking saturation presented through a high contrast tonescale might look way too saturated through a low contrast tonescale.
+Keep this in mind when building presets.
+- Remove HDR Purity control.
+This was adding complexity to the algorithm, and the problem can be better solved by adjusting the purity compression behavior of the look.
+- Hard-code HDR Grey Boost in presets mode.
+Was too confusing for the younglings.
+Still accessible in Stickshit mode.

 ## OpenDRT v1.1.0b1: Bring back surround compensation model from v0.1.3

 - Move default tn_Lg (middle grey) value down to 10 nits.
 When tn_su is "dark", this value isn't changed.
 If tn_su is "dim" or "bright", middle grey is mapped higher accordingly with an unconstrained power function.